ibnunasir/myinvois-gateway/README.md

       This command generates a 32-byte (64-character) hexadecimal string.
     - **Using a Password Manager:** Most password managers have a secure password/passphrase generator that can create long, random strings.
     - **Online Generators:** Be cautious with online generators; ensure they are reputable and generate keys client-side if possible.
 - **Environment Variables:** Always provide the `GATEWAY_API_KEY` via an environment variable (as shown in the `.env` setup or Docker configurations).
+Do not hardcode it.
 - **Limit Exposure:** Only provide this key to trusted client applications that need to interact with the gateway.

-**Why a Simple API Key?**
+**Why a Simple API Key (If Chosen)?**

-This gateway is primarily designed to act as a middleware component, often in a server-to-server communication scenario within a trusted network or for backend services.
+When a `GATEWAY_API_KEY` is configured, this gateway is primarily designed to act as a middleware component, often in a server-to-server communication scenario within a trusted network or for backend services.
 In such controlled environments:

 1.  **Simplicity:** A static API key passed in a header (`X-API-KEY`) is a straightforward and widely understood authentication mechanism, reducing complexity for both the gateway and its client applications.
-2.  **Controlled Access:** It's assumed that access to the gateway is already restricted at the network level (e.g., firewall rules, private networks, VPCs).
-The API key adds an additional layer of application-level authorization.
+2.  **Controlled Access (with API Key):** If an API key is used, it adds an application-level authorization layer.
+It's still highly recommended that access to the gateway is restricted at the network level (e.g., firewall rules, private networks, VPCs).
 3.  **No User Context:** The gateway itself doesn't manage individual user accounts or sessions.
-It processes requests based on the provided credentials for the MyInvois service (`CLIENT_ID`, `CLIENT_SECRET`) and authorizes the _calling application_ via the `GATEWAY_API_KEY`.
+It processes requests based on the provided credentials for the MyInvois service (`CLIENT_ID`, `CLIENT_SECRET`).
+If a `GATEWAY_API_KEY` is used, it authorizes the _calling application_.
 4.  **Focus:** The gateway's main purpose is to simplify interaction with the MyInvois API, not to be a comprehensive identity and access management solution.

-For scenarios requiring more sophisticated authentication or authorization (e.g., per-user permissions, OAuth2 flows), you would typically implement those in the client applications calling this gateway, or introduce an additional dedicated API management layer in front of this gateway if exposing it more broadly.

 ## License